-- 1. Write your first revision and have your parent/teacher evaluate it. - 2.
+- 1. Write your first revision and have your parent/teacher edit it. - 2.
 Make necessary corrections and changes. - 3.
-Put together an "Instruction Manual" for the task you have written about.
-(If you didn't take photos, then simply rewrite your final draft as usual and turn it in as a regular paragraph.) - Choose the photos you will use to illustrate your process.
-Use four to six photos and sheets of notebook paper.
+Put together an Instruction Manual for the task you have written about.
+If you didn't take photos, simply rewrite your final draft as usual and turn it in as a regular paragraph. - Choose the photos you will use to illustrate your process.
+Use 4-6 photos and sheets of notebook paper.
 Tape or glue-stick each picture to the top half of each sheet of paper. - Your manual is your final draft.
 Write the sentence or sentences that the photo illustrates.
 Copy your corrected revision word-for-word.
-This "instruction manual" is to be a duplicate of your best rewrite. - Assemble your "manual."
-Design and decorate a colorful cover, being as creative as you like. - · Give your manual an attractive or catchy title.
+This "instruction manual" will be a duplicate of your best rewrite. - Assemble your "manual."
+Design and decorate a colorful cover, using as much creativity as you like. - Give your manual an attractive or catchy title.